formancehq/ledger/README.md

 # Getting started

-Numary works as a standalone binary, the latest of which can be downloaded from the [releases page](https://github.com/numary/ledger/releases).
+Formance Ledger works as a standalone binary, the latest of which can be downloaded from the [releases page](https://github.com/formancehq/ledger/releases).
 You can move the binary to any executable path, such as to `/usr/local/bin`.
-Installations using brew, apt, yum or docker are also [available](https://docs.numary.com/docs/installation-1).
+Installations using brew, apt, yum or docker are also [available](https://docs.formance.com/docs/installation-1).

 ```SHELL